gedelumbung/go-catalog/README.md

 # Setup

-- Create database with name `db_catalog` and import `db_catalog.sql`
+- Create database with name `db_catalog` and import `db_catalog.sql`.
+Adjust database config with your own local environment (inside `.env` file).
-- To run this project, you must be place this project under `$GOROOT` path, for example, my `$GOROOT` is inside `/Users/lumbung/Documents/Go`, so this project must be located in `/Users/lumbung/Documents/Go/src/github.com/gedelumbung/go-catalog`
+- To run this project, you must be place this project under `$GOROOT` path, for example, my `$GOROOT` is inside `/Users/lumbung/Documents/Go`, so this project must be located in `/Users/lumbung/Documents/Go/src/github.com/gedelumbung/go-catalog`.
-- Adjust database config with your own local environment and run `go run main.go` from root application directory
+- Install all dependencies, run `dep ensure`.
+Run `go run main.go` from root application directory to start application